cap-js/cap-operator-plugin/README.md

 5. After filling all the design-time information in `values.yaml`, run `cds build`.
 The final chart will be generated in the `gen` folder within your project directory.

 > Note: If you are adding the basic chart folder using the `cds add cap-operator` command, do not modify the `values.schema.json` file.
-The templates injected automatically during cds build are tightly coupled with the structure in `values.schema.json`.
-If schema changes are needed, use `cds add cap-operator-with-templates` to add the templates folder and adjust them accordingly.
+The templates injected automatically during `cds build` are tightly coupled with the structure in `values.schema.json`.
+If schema changes are needed, use option `--add-with-templates` to add the templates folder and adjust them accordingly.

 ## Support, Feedback, Contributing